ex1nhatvh/open-admin-core/docs/en/model-grid-column.md

 `model-grid` built-in a lot of the operation of the column, you can use these methods very flexible operation of the column data.

-The `Encore\Admin\Grid\Column` object has a built-in `display()` method to handle the value of the current column through the incoming callback function:
+The `OpenAdminCore\Admin\Grid\Column` object has a built-in `display()` method to handle the value of the current column through the incoming callback function:
 ```php
 $grid->column('title')->display(function ($title) {